valeriagommez/Geometry-manipulation-project/README.md

 # Mesh manipulation project
 ## Overview
 This project involves implementing a **Half-Edge Data Structure** for mesh editing, allowing for various edge and face operations such as flipping, splitting, extruding, and more.
-The final goal is to utilize these operations to design a 3D object and export it as a mesh file.
+You can utilize these operations to design a 3D object and export it as a mesh file.

 ## Features
 - Construct a **Half-Edge Data Structure** from a given mesh.